libra2org/libra2-core/RUST_CODING_STYLE.md

 _Property-based tests_

-Aptos contains [property-based tests](https://blog.jessitron.com/2013/04/25/property-based-testing-what-is-it/) written in Rust using the [`proptest` framework](https://github.com/AltSysrq/proptest).
+Libra2 contains [property-based tests](https://blog.jessitron.com/2013/04/25/property-based-testing-what-is-it/) written in Rust using the [`proptest` framework](https://github.com/AltSysrq/proptest).
 Property-based tests generate random test cases and assert that invariants, also called _properties_, hold for the code under test.

 Some examples of properties tested in Aptos: